 S-Curve graphs are traditionally generated as a part of the EVMS process and are the basic building block of the evaluation of the project’s progress and performance.

-There are a lot of factors that need to be evaluated in the process of finding out the current status of the project and the future forecasts about the project.
+A lot of factors need to be evaluated in the process of finding out the current status of the project and future forecasts about the project.
 They are:

 - Performance Measurement Baseline (PMB), which is also known as Planned Value